cmb-chula/comp-biol-3000788/EN_videos.md

 [Lecture 29](https://youtu.be/CN8-EKNzRu0): Introduction to deep learning

-Due to a technical issue, the video for Lecture 30 was missing.
+Due to a technical issue, the video for Lecture 30 on dynamics modeling was missing.
 Only the slides and Python notebook are provided.